 Having sampled the beaches to the south, you’re in for another treat as you explore the north coast today.
 Your reward will be to uncover beaches that are less visited and more remote, the kind that offer wild escape and are accompanied by a simple little taverna that makes you want to stay there all afternoon.

 Your first stop is a pair of dreamy beaches midway along the north coast.
 Big and Little Aselinos are located either side of the bay of the same name.
 Mt Kounistra, in the background, adds to the beauty as you go for a long leisurely swim or stroll between the beaches.
 The yellow sand and taverna are everything you could hope for.

 Agistros is like a little golden nugget resting within a setting of emerald green.
 It’s a wonderful sandy cove, with a taverna on the beach.
 You have to negotiate a 200m descent to the beach, where you’ll be greeted by a couple of rows of umbrellas that blend in with the setting and a sublime view of the sea that gets even better at sunset.

 Your next stop takes you to Elia, one of the most generous expanses of sand in Skiathos (which is saying something).
 It’s also one of the island’s most secluded beaches.
 You’ll find a taverna here, serving the freshest seafood.

-Your final stop is Mandraki beach, a shallow, sandy bay with blue-green water.
+Your final stop is Mandraki (or Xerxes) beach, a shallow, sandy bay with blue-green water.
 It quickly becomes a favourite of those who discover it.
 Bring your own shade, drinks and snacks.
-You’ll le be wanting to spend the rest of the day here – worth it for the heavenly sunset.
+You’ll be wanting to spend the rest of the day here – worth it for the heavenly sunset.

 The best of Skiathos in a day- Car, Foot 3